 Whole coconut milk serves as a wonderful substitute for milk in many recipes, does it not?

-Why not make sweetened condensed milk with whole coconut milk instead?
+Solution: Make healthy sweetened condensed milk with coconut milk

 So bring on those recipes using sweetened condensed milk!
-You will love the taste of your own homemade version and how you don’t feel tired and congested after eating it!
+You will love the taste of this sweetened condensed milk recipe and how you don’t feel tired and congested after eating it!

-One word of advice: It is my experience that substituting sweetened condensed coconut milk for dairy sweetened condensed milk at a 1:1 ratio does not appreciably change the flavor of the recipe but it will probably extend the baking time a bit.
+In my experience, substituting sweetened condensed coconut milk for dairy sweetened condensed milk at a 1:1 ratio does not appreciably change the flavor of the recipe.
+However, it will probably extend the baking time a bit.
 For example, most key lime pie recipes say to bake at 350F for only 15 minutes if using canned sweetened condensed milk.
 But, if you use sweetened condensed coconut milk, I’ve found that 30 minutes at 350F is required for the pie to fully bake.
-As a result, be prepared to adjust your recipes with regard to baking time when using sweetened condensed coconut milk and adjust as needed.
+As a result, be prepared to adjust your recipes with regard to baking time when using sweetened condensed coconut milk.

-I’ve included a brief 15 second video below of the sweetened condensed milk recipe being made.
+I’ve included a brief 15-second video of the sweetened condensed milk recipe being made.
 I chose sucanat as the sweetener which is why it turned out dark.
-This wholesome sugar is mixed with some egg yolks as I make Key Lime Pie so you can see the color and consistency of the end result.
+This wholesome sugar is mixed with some egg yolks as I make my family’s favorite key lime pie recipe.
+Notice the mineral-rich color and consistency of the end result.

 Continue to simmer for about 2 hours until the liquid is reduced by at least half or as much as two-thirds.
 You can be doing other things around the house and check and stir occasionally as it is reducing down.

-The sweetened condensed milk will be dark and thickened once you reduce it down.
+This sweetened condensed milk recipe is thickened once you reduce it down.
 Have a taste .. you will be amazed!
 If you used sucanat or coconut sugar, it will be quite dark as shown in the picture.

-Allow to cool and use in your favorite dessert recipes calling for sweetened condensed milk.
+Allow to cool and use this sweetened condensed milk recipe in any of your favorite desserts.
 Refrigerate the unused portion.
 It will keep for several days.